 How long does it take to get veneers?

 Veneers usually require two appointments spaced a few weeks apart.
 During the first appointment, Dr. Strauss will examine your affected teeth and gather the information needed to create your veneers.
-He will prepare the teeth to receive the veneers, and place temporary restorations over the prepared teeth.
+We will prepare the teeth to receive the veneers and place temporary restorations over the prepared teeth.

 Once your permanent veneers are ready, you will return to the office for a second appointment.
-Dr. Strauss will remove your provisional restorations and bond the customized veneers into place.
+Our dentist will remove your provisional restorations and bond the customized veneers into place.